Cultural anthropology: History

 Modern anthropology emerged in the 19th century, coinciding with significant developments in the Western world.
-These changes sparked a renewed interest in understanding humankind, particularly, its origins, unity, and plurality.
+These changes sparked a renewed interest in understanding humankind, particularly its origins, unity, and plurality.
 However, it was in the early 20th century that cultural anthropology began to adopt a more pluralistic perspective on cultures and societies.
 The term itself was coined by the Boas circle, who advanced the key theoretical frameworks of cultural relativism and historical particularism.

 Cultural anthropology emerged in the late 19th century, shaped by debates over what constituted "primitive" versus "civilized" societies, an issue that preoccupied not only Freud, but many of his contemporaries.
 Colonialism expansion increasingly brought European thinkers into direct or indirect contact with "primitive others".
 The first generation of cultural anthropologists were interested in the relative status of various humans, some of whom had modern advanced technologies, while others lacked anything but face-to-face communication techniques and still lived a Paleolithic lifestyle.

 Theoretical foundations

 The concept of culture

 One of the earliest articulations of the anthropological meaning of the term "culture" came from Sir Edward Tylor: "Culture, or civilization, taken in its broad, ethnographic sense, is that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society."
 The term "civilization" later gave way to definitions given by V. Gordon Childe, with culture forming an umbrella term and civilization becoming a particular kind of culture.

 Kay Milton, former Director of Anthropology Research at Queen's University Belfast, distinguishes between general and specific cultures.
-This means culture can be something applied to all human beings or it can be specific to a certain group of people such as African American culture or Irish American culture.
-Specific cultures are structured systems which means they are organized very specifically and adding or taking away any element from that system may disrupt it.
+This means culture can apply to all human beings, or be specific to a particular group, such as African American or Irish American culture.
+Specific cultures are structured systems, meaning they are highly organized, and adding or removing any element from that system may disrupt it.